1. Lift one foot & you have to trust something else to hold you.

 45. The plunge of the retirement fund graphs during the looting of 2008, but I avoid the bruise of that, I can't remember the years of labor lost (note the frame: 'lost' vs. 'stolen'), I shift away.

-46. How when I see those other graphs with a similar shape, that drop in inequality that begins in 1929 & then in the 1970s starts to climb again, I wonder in my multitude of ignorances, What happened in the 1970s? & think of Chile & Argentina.
+46. How when I see those other graphs with a similar shape, that drop in inequality that begins in 1929, when they built a seawall of benefits to keep back the revolution flood, & then in the 1970s it starts to climb again, & I wonder in my multitude of ignorances, What happened in the 1970s? & think of Chile & Argentina.

 47. Allende to the UN, December 1972, on how he came from a country "where universal secret suffrage is the means of defining our multiparty regime, with a Parliament functioning uninterrupted since its creation 160 years ago."